Touchdown – What to do when you land in a new city – Europe

 Coffee culture is ripe in many cities around Europe.
 For me Italy is the king of coffee but there are a few close runners up.
 Take a caffeine break from ticking off the Eiffel tower.
 Cool off with a Frappe before the Colosseum.
 Grab a cappuccino before cruising the canals of Venice.
 It’s a great way to see the locals relax and try some tasty local treats too.

 I travel a lot and I’m still not great at this one!
 Knowing what 10,000 Hungarian Lev equates to might make a difference to getting that taxi in Budapest or trudging around trying to find your obscure back alley air BnB by foot.
 I use XEs currency converter app to check the rate (often several times a day!).
 Handy it works offline too!
 Getting the best rate for your travel money can make travelling all that more affordable.
 Don’t get ripped off, there are people around relying on your ignorance!

 This is the best advice I have ever received from a fellow traveller.
 Sure you have to see certain UNESCO world heritage sites.
-You have to get a picture holding up the leaning tower of Pisa or topless at the highest point in Europe (although I’m still not quite sure why?).
+You have to get a picture holding up the leaning tower of Pisa or topless at the highest point in Europe if you’re Australian (although I’m still not quite sure why?).
 But that’s not where you will find truly unique experiences that make travelling the world so rewarding.
 For that you have to veer off of Las Ramblas or the Champs Elysees.
 Take a side street that smells like fresh bread or has some cool street art.
 In some places like Venice and Florence it’s hard not to get totally lost!
 But that’s half of the fun.

 Go left when everyone else is going right.